THE DOVER WAR MEMORIAL PROJECT

 Fishwick, M. R.

 Maurice Randall Fishwick is commemorated on the Tyne Cot memorial.
-He served as a Private, 266790, in the 9th (Service) battalion of the Devonshire Regiment.
+He enlisted in Barnstaple and served as a Private, 266790, in the 9th (Service) battalion of the Devonshire Regiment.
 He was 26 when he was killed in action 26th October 1917.

 Fleming, P. A.